-Professor Paul Schalow was born in St. Louis, Missouri, in 1952.
-His interest in East Asia began while living in Taiwan as a boy and developed further after he spent a year in Kyushu, Japan, as a Rotary International high school exchange student.
-His SAS Signature Course, Global East Asia, applies theories of globalization and localization to the region based on a lifetime of experience there.
-His current research project is taking him back to the classical period, however; it addresses male interiority and self-representation in a Heian courtier’s diary written in Sino-Japanese.
+Professor Paul Schalow's interest in East Asia began while living in Taiwan as a boy and developed further after he spent a year in Japan as a Rotary International high school exchange student.
+He earned his Ph.D. in Japanese literature at Harvard University in 1985 and began teaching at Rutgers in 1988.
+He teaches courses on A-Bomb literature and film, Japanese literature in translation, and a graduate seminar on The Tale of Genji.
+His current research project addresses male interiority and self-representation in a Heian courtier's diary written in Sino-Japanese.

 - Ph.D. in Japanese Literature, Harvard University, Department of East Asian Languages and

 - M.A. in Regional Studies-East Asia, Harvard University, Department of East Asian Languages